Apurbo73/Pizza-Party/README.md

 This program calculates how many pizzas are needed based on how many slices boys and girls will eat.
 It takes two inputs: A and B, but uses them in a confusing way—A + 1 is treated as the number of boys (each eating 4 slices), and B is treated as the number of girls (each eating 3 slices).
 It then adds up the total number of slices needed.

 Since each pizza has 8 slices, the program divides the total slices by 8 and rounds up using (totalSlices + 7) / 8.
 Finally, it prints the number of pizzas required to make sure everyone gets enough.
-The logic works, but the variable names might be misleading or swapped.